Spooked (The Office): Synopsis

-Jim (John Krasinski) and Pam Halpert (Jenna Fischer) argue whether ghosts are real after she claims to have seen one at a pub where she used to work.
-Meanwhile, Dwight Schrute (Rainn Wilson) dresses up as Sarah Kerrigan from StarCraft, but Toby Flenderson (Paul Lieberstein) takes off his wings as they had knives on them and Dwight is not allowed to bring in weapons.
+Jim and Pam Halpert argue whether ghosts are real after she claims to have seen one at a pub where she used to work.
+Meanwhile, Dwight Schrute dresses up as Sarah Kerrigan from StarCraft, but Toby Flenderson takes off his wings as they had knives on them and Dwight is not allowed to bring in weapons.
 Bert recognizes what his costume is supposed to be, and despite Dwight's annoyance at Bert's criticisms about dressing as a girl and that no one seems to like him, Bert gains his respect when he tells Dwight the scariest animal is a box jellyfish, and the two bond over playing StarCraft all day, ignoring everyone else.
 Dwight also makes Bert pretend to fire Toby, for taking away his weapons, on the grounds that he is the CEO's son.

 Throughout the party, Robert coaxes each of the employees into revealing their deepest fears.
 Before leaving, he tells a horror story implementing all their fears as a way to convince them not to let fear control their lives.
 This inspires Jim and Pam to stop their argument and Erin to talk to Andy about her feelings.

 Production

 The episode was written by story editor Carrie Kemper, sister of cast member Ellie Kemper, her second written story for the series.
 It was directed by one of The Offices cinematographers, Randall Einhorn, his 15th directing credit for the series.
-The episode is the third Halloween themed episode of the series after season two's "Halloween" and season seven's "Costume Contest".
+The episode is the third Halloween themed episode of the series after season 2's "Halloween" and season seven's "Costume Contest".
 The episode also featured James Spader as Sabre CEO Robert California, who was set to appear in 15 episodes for the season.
 The Season Eight DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include the rest of the office getting in the debate over whether ghosts exist, and Robert's son Bert and Dwight talking about zombies, specifically characters from The Walking Dead.